 The abundance of RX and TX will be challenging for any comms operator to get their message across the table of those that need the message — in this case, the Battalions of SFFD located in Mobile Command 1.

 Last weekend, ACS changed up one of our Battalion’s frequency to 146.xxx.
 I was the comms contact and lead to the Battalion (AKA: Battalion’s Comm Operator: BCO); and, near me, within 15 feet was a tactical team (ETAC) getting information from a team out in the field.
-When ETAC transmitted to the field, BCOs using those cheap oriental transceivers experienced two events:
+When ETAC transmitted to the field, BCOs using those cheap oriental transceivers and Anytone experienced two events:

 - They could not hear any receiving messages from their teams in the field nor SFFD’s Mobile Command 1.
 So, if SFFD’s Mobile Command 1 was sending out a transmission to a BCO, and he was using a cheap oriental transceiver that has direct conversion and no front-end filter, that BCO would not hear SFFD’s Mobile Command 1’s message — the BCO would just hear dead air or static; and or,